Kiko Alonso: 2013

-On May 14, 2013, the Buffalo Bills signed Alonso to a four-year, $4.30 million contract that includes $2.46 million guaranteed and a signing bonus of $1.57 million.
+On May 14, 2013, the Bills signed Alonso to a four-year, $4.30 million contract that includes $2.46 million guaranteed and a signing bonus of $1.57 million.

-Alonso was drafted as a replacement for Nick Barnett and entered training camp as the starting middle linebacker.
+Alonso was selected as a replacement for Nick Barnett and entered training camp as the starting middle linebacker.
 Head coach Doug Marrone named Alonso the starting middle linebacker to begin the regular season, alongside outside linebackers Nigel Bradham and Manny Lawson.

-He made his professional regular season debut and first career start in the Buffalo Bills’ season-opener against the New England Patriots and recorded nine combined tackles during their 23–21 loss.
+He made his professional regular season debut and first career start in the Buffalo Bills' season-opener against the New England Patriots and recorded nine combined tackles during their 23–21 loss.
 On September 15, 2013, Alonso recorded ten combined tackles, deflected a pass, made his first career sack, and made his first career interception during a 24–23 win against the Carolina Panthers in Week 2.
-Alonso intercepted a pass by Panthers’ quarterback Cam Newton, that was originally intended for fullback Mike Tolbert, during the first quarter.
-In Week 3, Alonso recorded eight combined tackles and intercepted a pass by Jets’ quarterback Geno Smith as the Bills lost 27–20 at the New York Jets.
-He became the first Bills’ player to record an interception in back to back games since Jairus Byrd in 2009.
-On September 29, 2013, Alonso made five combined tackles and intercepted two passes by Ravens’ quarterback Joe Flacco in a 23–20 win against the Baltimore Ravens in Week 4.
+Alonso intercepted a pass by Panthers' quarterback Cam Newton, that was originally intended for fullback Mike Tolbert, during the first quarter.
+In Week 3, Alonso recorded eight combined tackles and intercepted a pass by Jets' quarterback Geno Smith as the Bills lost 27–20 at the New York Jets.
+He became the first Bills' player to record an interception in back to back games since Jairus Byrd in 2009.
+On September 29, 2013, Alonso made five combined tackles and intercepted two passes by Ravens' quarterback Joe Flacco in a 23–20 win against the Baltimore Ravens in Week 4.
 On October 3, 2013, Alonso was named the NFL Defensive Rookie of the Month for the month of September.
 In Week 6, Alonso recorded a season-high 22 combined tackles (nine solo) during a 27–24 loss against the Cincinnati Bengals.
 Alonso started in all 16 games as a rookie in 2013 and recorded 159 combined tackles, four interceptions, four pass deflections, two sacks, and one forced fumble.
 Alonso finished with the third most tackles among all players in 2013, behind Vontaze Burfict and Paul Posluszny.
 Alonso was the only defensive player nominated for PFWA Rookie of the Year in 2013.
 On January 14, 2014, Alonso was named PFWA Defensive Rookie of the Year.
 Alonso was also named to the NFL's All-Under-25 Team for 2014.
+He was named to the PFWA All-Rookie Team.